anareaty/pretty-properties/README.md

 if(note["max"], if(note["value"], note["value"], 0) + "/" + note["max"], " ")
 ```
 3. If everything is done correctly, formula cells will render as progress bars.

+> [!IMPORTANT]
+> Bases support is turned off by default!
+Do not forget to enable it in the settings!

 ## Installation